pmean/classes/clinical-research-methodology/modules/5510-09-overview.md

 ---
-title: "MEDB 5510, Clinical Research Methodology, Module09, Videos"
+title: "MEDB 5510, Clinical Research Methodology, Module09"
 ---

+#### Validity and reliability

+#### Synopsis

+Establishing validity and reliability for your measurements can greatly improve the credibility of your work.
+Some measurements do not require establishment of validity and reliabity, and for the others, the methods depend largely on the type of measurement.

+#### Learning objectives

+In this module, you will learn how to

++ understand when test-retest reliability and interrater reliability can be used.
++ describe the process by which you can establish face and content validity.

-### Readings and Resources
+#### Readings and Resources

 Handouts associated with the videos are draft only at this point.
 They will be finalized on or before noon on 2022-03-16 (Wednesday).